Ga-68 Dotatate Scan

 How is this test done?

-The computer makes a figure of your body on the screen.
+The computer makes an image of your body on the screen.
 Any areas with a higher amount of Ga-68 will show up as a bright spot on the image.
 It is important to remember that the tracer goes through many areas of the body.
 This causes some areas to show up on the scan that are not always NET.
 It is important to review the report with your provider to understand it.

 How do I get ready for a Ga-68 dotatate scan?